Scroll down to view the CONNECTIONS printmaking exhibit.

 SAFFRON MEMORIAL RIBBONS

-Ribbons made by Sandra Cherk, Lucien Kubo, Karen Gallant and Ellen Primack are on display in front of RCNV at 612 Ocean St., Santa Cruz. #BlackLivesMatter #Blacktothefuture #HowToBeAnAntiracist #themovementforblacklives #GeorgeFloyd #BrionnaTaylor #thepurposeofpower #rcnv #nonviolence #TrayvonMartin #SandraBland, #dismantlesystemicracism #RestoreVotingRightsForAll #Educateyourself
+Ribbons made by Sandra Cherk, Lucien Kubo, Karen Gallant and Ellen Primack were on display in front of RCNV from September – October 2020. #BlackLivesMatter #Blacktothefuture #HowToBeAnAntiracist #themovementforblacklives #GeorgeFloyd #BrionnaTaylor #thepurposeofpower #rcnv #nonviolence #TrayvonMartin #SandraBland, #dismantlesystemicracism #RestoreVotingRightsForAll #Educateyourself

 CONNECTIONS: a Printmaking Exhibit